verhas/jamal/README.md

 ```

-Note that the JavaScript code itself contains the macro starting and ending characters.
+Note that the JavaScript code itself contains the macro opening and closing characters.
 This
 does not do any harm so long as long these are in pairs, though it is a better practice to
 change the separator characters to something that can not appear in the body of the
 user-defined macro.

-### `ident`
+### `ident`<a name="ident">
+since 1.0.0 (core)

 `ident` is an extremely simple macro.
 It just returns the body of the macro.
 The name
 stands for _identity_.
-It is useful to use
+It is useful to use when some macro should not be evaluated but
-when some macro should not be evaluated and others should during definition of a user-defined macro.
+others should during the definition of a user-defined macro.
 For example:

 <!--USE SNIPPET */ident -->
 ```jam